docBliny/docBliny.github.io/streamdeck-roon/index.md

 When you add a new button, it will be prepopulated with the previously selected output name.
 However, each button can target a different output.
 This means you can have one button control the music in the living room and another adjusting the kitchen.

 ## Troubleshooting
-- *Nothing happens when I click _Connect_*: Verify that you've got the correct Roon address or IP and that your computer can reach the Roon Core.
+- *Nothing happens when I click _Connect_*: Verify that you've got the correct Roon address or IP and port, and that your computer can reach the Roon Core.
 You can try the following command to check connectivity: `curl -I \[my-roon-address]:9100/`.
+The port is random, so you may have to update it after a reboot or upgrade.
 You should see output similar to the following:
 ```
 HTTP/1.1 404 Not Found
 Content-Length: 0